Burmese Australians: Counselling

 It is found that a vast number of the Burmese community in Australia experience much mental health issues due to the struggles and difficulties of both pre and post migration experiences, however due to the culture Burmese people are not familiar with seeking help or counselling from stranger or professional help.
 Burmese culture and personality are seemed to influence their perspectives on mental health and the idea of support systems.

 Religious observance

 Burmese Australians adhere to different religions including Buddhism, Christianity, or Islam.
 Religion is usually determined based on the ethnic group.
 There are various religious organisations where Burmese Australians observe their religion and foster connectedness with the community.
 Upon an influx of Burmans migrating to Australia, Buddhist monasteries were established.
 Burmese people also congregated in existing churches and there is a developing Burmese Muslim population in Southeast Melbourne.

 Demographics

-According to the 2016 census the main languages spoken at home by Myanmar-born people in Australia is Burmese 40.5%, Karen 16.3%, English 12.3%, Hakha Chin 9.9%, other languages 20.5%.
+According to the 2016 census the main languages spoken at home by Myanmar-born people in Australia is Burmese 40.5%, Karen languages 16.3%, English 12.3%, Hakha Chin 9.9%, other languages 20.5%.

 At the 2016 census the major religious affiliations for Myanmar-born were Baptist 31.0%, Buddhist 25.0%, Catholic 14.2%, Islam 10.7%, other religion 14.1%, no religion 2.9%.